Welcome

 Ka-Tel will handle domain services for the .ka domain.
 There will be select reserved domains.
 The only condition to looking for a suitable domain name is that the domain name must be at least 4 characters long.
 This allows 3 character domains (such as www.ka or gov.ka) to be used for special services.
 Domain services can also include hosting, but the hosting packages are for .ka domains only.
 If one wishes to have a domain, they must have an account with Ka-Tel.
 This will be simple enough if the subscriber has a GIN, and NIN.

 There will be telephone services.
 There are two types of telephone.
 There is cellular, and there is terrestrial.
 Terrestrial will use the internet lines to make and receive calls.
 All entities will be given a 12 digit telephone number.
 This will be based on the Business ID Number, or person’s NIN number.
-The ID Number will be the first 11 digits of the telephone number with the last number ranging from 0 (fax only), and 1-9 (voice).
+The ID Number will be the first 11 digits of the telephone number with the last number ranging from 0 (fax only), to 1-9 (voice).
 Voicemail services will be unified across all of the telephone numbers a subscriber will have.
 This means if they have 3 telephone numbers, they will only have the one voicemail number that the need to check.